angelopassa/CompetitiveProgramming/hands-on-1/README.md

 ## Maximum Path Sum

+> The exercise trace on [GeeksForGeeks](https://www.geeksforgeeks.org/problems/maximum-path-sum/1) requires the calculation of the maximum path sum between two special nodes, where special nodes are understood to be those which are connected to at most one more node.
+So essentially these can only be the leaves of the tree and the root only in the case where one of the two subtrees is empty.

 Also for this function we use an auxiliary procedure `maximum_path_sum_priv(node_id)` invoked on the index of the root node.

 In this case, for each subtree, we decide to return a pair in which the first value represents the *highest cost from a leaf* of the subtree to reach the current root/node, while the second value represents the *maximum path sum* between two leaves of the subtree (which may then be a candidate for the trees containing the subtree being analysed).